 - Every day people watch hundreds of millions of hours on YouTube and generate billions of views

-- People upload 300 hours of video to YouTube every minute.
+- People upload 720,000 hours of video to YouTube every day.

 - Half of YouTube views are on mobile devices.
 And mobile apps can help give your church members quick access to church videos.

 With the video capabilities on most phones, shooting a video and posting it to YouTube is quick, easy, and free!

-Or the better question might be why wouldn’t a ministry take advantage of YouTube.
+Or the better question might be, why wouldn’t a ministry take advantage of YouTube.